imgag/ngs-bits/doc/tools/SampleSimilarity.md

 	Calculates pairwise sample similarity metrics from VCF/BAM files.

 	In VCF mode, multi-allelic variants are not supported.
 Use VcfBreakMulti to split multi-allelic variants into several lines.
 	Multi-sample VCFs are not accepted as input.
-Split them to one VCF per sample.
+Use VcfExtractSamples to split them to one VCF per sample.

 	Mandatory parameters:
 	  -in <filelist>      Input variant lists in VCF format (two or more).